sfigg/commercialization-public/get-started/what-s-new-in-kits-and-tools.md

 ### Windows PE

 Starting with Windows 10, version 1809, Windows Preinstallation Environment (PE) is released separately from the Assessment and Deployment Kit (ADK).
-To add Windows PE to your ADK installation, download the Windows PE Addon ISO and run the included installer after installing the ADK.
+To add Windows PE to your ADK installation, download the Windows PE Addon and run the included installer after installing the ADK.
 This change enables post-RTM updates to tools in the ADK.
 After running the installer for the WinPE add-on, the WinPE files will be in the same location as they were in previous installs of the ADK.

 You can [download the WinPE ADK add-on here](https://go.microsoft.com/fwlink/?linkid=2022233).